Pavan-1997/AWS_Cloud-Trail/README.md

   Use cases: Data event trails are particularly useful for tracking user interactions with sensitive data, ensuring compliance, and monitoring for unauthorized access or modifications to data stored in AWS services.

-## Best Practices for AWS CloudTrail Implementation
+## Best Practices for AWS CloudTrail Implementation:

 - Enable CloudTrail Across All AWS Regions: Ensure comprehensive coverage by activating CloudTrail in all regions where AWS services are utilized.